JaedanC/PythonTutorial/docs/Intermediate.md

 x, y, z = vector
 ```

 Well, actually we can.
 Above is valid python code.
 What's going on here is quite magical.
-Python is implicitly looping through vector and trying to assign all the elements in it to a variable on the left.
+Python is implicitly looping through the `vector` tuple (which is iterable) and trying to assign all the elements in it to a variable on the left.
 What's crucial to understand here is that there is no such thing as *partial* unpacking.
 If you tried to write:

 ```python
 x, y = vector